What’s the first thing you should do when you park your van for the night in your new camping location?

 Google campervan security or safety and you’ll read one thing over and over again.
 Make friends with your neighbours.
 They’ll look out for your van when you are swimming down the beach, drinking wine on the cliff at sunset, doing that 6 hour hike (oh yes you will!).
 You’ll also feel a whole lot safer at night knowing who your neighbours are and that you can approach them if the need arises.

 Although this point doesn’t apply to Achtung Camper owners as they are of course all super organised and have read every single one of our other blogs on what to pack and what not to forget BUT for everyone else out there…when it starts getting cold and you’ve forgotten the fire lighters, when it’s wine o’clock and you don’t have a bottle opener (aren’t they all twist top now anyway?!) you’ll be thankful later if you are already on friendly terms with the campers next door.

 And as always, we leave the best to last.
 Yes travelling is about the journey and about the destination.
 It’s about freedom and nature.
 But it’s just as importantly about the people you meet along the way.
 Lifelong friends were made in front of campfires and hey, you already know you have the most important values and interests in common (you’re both here aren’t you!).
-After all, a bottle of wine shared is much better than a bottle of wine drunk alone (especially for you the next morning!)
+After all, a bottle of wine shared with your camping neighbour is much better than a bottle of wine drunk alone (especially for you the next morning!)